João Pinto: Personal life

-Still in his teens, Pinto had two children from his first marriage to Carla Baía; the elder, Tiago, first played professionally with C.D.
-Olivais e Moscavide.
+Still in his teens, Pinto had two children from his first marriage to Carla Baía; the elder, Tiago, first played professionally with Olivais e Moscavide.
 In 2008 he married television presenter Marisa Cruz, with the couple divorcing five years later.

 Pinto's younger brother, Sérgio, was also a footballer, having competed almost exclusively in the lower leagues of Portugal and one year in England.